Cloudneeti/aws-auto-remediation/README.md

    Enter the required inputs:
    - AWS Access Key ID: Access key of any admin user of the account in consideration.
    - AWS Secret Access Key: Secret Access Key of any admin user of the account in consideration
-   - Default region name: Programmatic region name where you want to deploy the framework (eg: us-east-1)
+   - Default region name: AWS region name (eg: us-east-1)
    - Default output format: json

 ### Provision Remediation Framework